| |

 system is flush with liquidity acquisitions are the

-norm as the ongoing mergers and acquisitions wave across
+norm as the ongoing mergers and acquisitions wave

-peak making acquisitions costly.
-Integrating or synchronising
+at their peak making acquisitions costly.
+Integrating

-the activities of existing and acquired units is a problem
+or synchronising the activities of existing and acquired

-even within a country and for firms with experience
+units is a problem even within a country and for firms

-across vertically integrated segments of an industry.
+with experience across vertically integrated segments

-experience attempting it globally.
-And betting on brands
+without such experience attempting it globally.
+And

-easily fail.
+The strategy can easily fail.

 It is yet to be seen, therefore, if such strategies